 - The gardens in spring on the Carrington Walkway.

 Mt Damper Falls Track (40 Minutes Return)

-At 74 metres high, Mt Damper Falls is one of the highest in New Zealand.
+At 74 metres (243 feet) high, Mt Damper Falls is one of the highest in New Zealand.
 Don’t miss this impressive sight while you’re in the Stratford area!
 Access the track is from Okau Road, a short distance from Forgotten World Highway 43.

 Once you reach Mt Damper Falls nestled in the Taranaki forests, take in the sights from a high viewing platform before descending to lower levels to get closer to the falls and its plunge pool.
 When you’ve seen enough, return the same way.

 For more awesome waterfalls to check out, see 12 Most Wonderful Waterfalls in New Zealand.